dmitrymomot/dmitrymomot.github.io/src/content/about.md

 ## Technical Background

-Over 11 years’ web development experience, with a proven background of successfully managing all phases of web application development, from initial design and architecture to deployment and support.
-More than 5 years of experience in the management of small teams.
+Over 12 years' web development experience, with a proven background of successfully managing all phases of web application development, from initial design and architecture to deployment and support.
+More than five years of experience in the management of small teams.
+A lot of experience with the following technologies: Golang, PHP (Laravel), VueJs, Kubernetes, Docker, AWS.

 ### Skills
 ---